PaigeM89/intro-to-kafka/slides/index.md

 Retention policies are configured at the topic level.

 The broker can set defaults for topic retention.
 The default default is to retain data for 7 days.

+' kafka's retention, replication, distribution make it work well as a storage system

 ---